Mike Pence Knew About Donald Trump’s Ukraine Activity, Says Greg Olear

 — Hayes Brown (@HayesBrown) November 5, 2019

-Oleary also points to convicted felon Paul Manafort’s insistence that Pence was hired for the vice president role over Newt Gingrich and Chris Christie, the men Trump “personally preferred.”
+Oleary also points to convicted felon Paul Manafort’s insistence that Pence was reportedly hired for the vice president role over Newt Gingrich and Chris Christie, the men Trump “personally preferred.”

 As The Inquisitr previously reported, if Trump is impeached and removed from office, Pence is next up to be president.
 But if Pence is also swept up into the scandal and removed from his position, House Speaker Nancy Pelosi would be next in line.

-The possibility prompted writers Robert Atkins and Adam Frankel to suggest that preparation for the turn of events is necessary.
-The pair pointed to the resignation of Vice President Spiro Agnew, which opened the door to the chance that Richard Nixon would resign or be impeached and place House Speaker Carl Albert in the position of president.
+That possibility prompted writers Robert Atkins and Adam Frankel to suggest that preparation for the turn of events is necessary.
+The pair pointed to the resignation of Vice President Spiro Agnew, which opened the door to the chance that Richard Nixon would resign or be impeached, and place House Speaker Carl Albert in the position of president.
 Due to this possibility, Ted Sorensen, a speechwriter and adviser to former president John F. Kennedy, wrote a memo to Albert offering suggestions on how to best deal with the scenario.

 Delivered To Your INBOX